fmarcoux96/fmarcoux96/README.md

 - 👋 Hi, I’m @fmarcoux96
-- 👀 I’m interested in programming, food, music, Web design and a good wine appreciator.
+- 👀 I’m a programmer.
+Also food, music and a wine appreciator.
-- 🌱 I’m currently learning how to run a business for 4 years now.
 - 📫 How to reach me is simple: www.conceptsweb.ca

 <!---